ridouaneg/Big-Brother/README.md

 3. Add images in the './data/known_peoples/' : each image should only contain ONE face, with the name of the person as name of the image
 4. Launch ./Preprocessing.py : it will create 'dataset.csv' in './data/', this file contains a feature vector for each person in the dataset and the corresponding name
 5. Launch ./Main.py

+N.B. : The config file config.yml allows you to customize the algorithm by changing the models used, the frequency of recognition vs. tracking, etc.

 ## To do